top of page

 B: Fairy hand?
 Did she speak?

-F: mmm - 'twas - "Excuse the twigs in my hair - my good man - you must deliver this to His Lordship"
+F: mmm - 'twas -Excuse the twigs in my hair - my good man - you must deliver this to His Lordship”

-B is cautious - and curious
+B is cautious - and, predictably, curious

 a

-SCENE 2
+Scene 2

 Evening has fallen - B resolves to partake of the refreshing breeze with a stroll in the Park

-H: Why Byron! - What brings you here at this bewitching hour?
+H: Why Byron! - what brings you here at this bewitching hour?
 Don't you know that after 6pm, these Parks are repositories of milliners?

-E: Turn not my beauteous Lord! -speak not!
+E: Turn not my beauteous Lord! - speak not!

 B attempts both